y-sakakihara/yuworkshop2025/program.md

 - Times are in JST.
 - Each invited talk is for 50min + 10min discussion.
 - Each contributed talk is for 15min + 5min discussion.
+- No printed timetable is provided at the venue.
+If you need one, please print this page.
 <!--- Both of them include time for questions and comments.-->

 ## First Day (Tuesday, March 4, 2025)